ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 ##### File User Store

-Ballerina supports File user store Basic Authentication and Authorization for services/resources.
-The `auth` field of a service/resource annotation should have a `http:FileUserStoreConfigWithScopes` record as an element.
+Ballerina supports the file user store basic authentication and authorization for services/resources.
+The `auth` field of a service/resource annotation should have an `http:FileUserStoreConfigWithScopes` record as an element.
 If the `fileUserStoreConfig` field is assigned with the `http:FileUserStoreConfig` implementation, the authentication will be evaluated.
 Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

-The `http:FileUserStoreConfig` configurations is kept blank for future improvements and backward compatibility.
+The `http:FileUserStoreConfig` configurations are kept blank for future improvements and backward compatibility.

-The file user store is defined in `Config.toml` as follows:
+The file user store is defined in the `Config.toml` as follows:
 ```toml
 [[auth.users]]
 username="alice"